References + Resources

 This represents the transaction count of each block.
 Note that there are a few blocks which have very high counts, so this skews the distribution of other blocks down.

-This is a heightmap that represents figure 6.
+This is a heightmap that represents .

-This is a heightmap that represents figure 8.
+This is a heightmap that represents.